|

 0.00 - 3.00 Credits

 (0-3)(Prereq: Acceptance to the CoBE Institute and approval by Program Director) This course serves as the instructional section of the Community and Business Engagement Institute (CoBE), where CoBE Associates will meet wtih the CoBE Director to discuss projects, projects statuses and deadlines, and receive instruction, guidance and mentorship on defining project scopes, resolving project objectives, developing project deliverables and presenting to clients.
 The course is designed for junior/senior CoBE Associates in the program.
 In addition to successfully completing course objectives, students will serve in a leadership role, providing additional guidance, counseling and mentorship to new CoBE Associates and occasionally assume the responsibility of team leader.
-Pass/Fail grading only.
 May be repeated.
 F,S.

 -